 - they help extend Australia's reach into developing Commonwealth countries beyond our region.

-- $2.5 million over five years to help fund a new Commonwealth Unit in the Commonwealth Secretariat dedicated to countering violent extremism and radicalisation
+- $2.5 million over five years to help fund a the Commonwealth Unit in the Commonwealth Secretariat dedicated to countering violent extremism and radicalisation

-- $1 million to fund the second phase of the Commonwealth Election Professionals Initiative which helps train election officials across the Commonwealth in more effectively managing election processes.
+- $1 million to fund the Commonwealth Election Professionals Initiative which helps train election officials across the Commonwealth in more effectively managing election processes.
 This contribution will further strengthen the Commonwealth's election observation.